fbpx

 Herbal Recipes for Vibrant Health by Rosemary Gladstar

 This has to be one of the best comprehensive herbal books for beginners that I know of.
-Rosemary Gladstar is an amazing herbalist, one of my personal favorites, and she has such a great way of teaching practical, valuable information.
-This book is a great starter book as it has detailed information on how to make herbal remedies, info about common ailments and herbs, as well as a ton of effective herbal remedies.
+Rosemary Gladstar is an amazing herbalist, one of my personal favorites, and she has a great way of teaching practical, valuable information.
+This book is a great starter book as it has detailed information on how to make herbal remedies, information about common ailments and herbs, and a ton of effective herbal remedies.

 You can find Herbal Recipes for Vibrant Health right here on Amazon.